thednainus/senegalHIVmodel/inst/data/alignments/by_codon/README.md

-DNA sequence alignments used to generate maximum likelihood trees.
+DNA sequence alignments (aligned by codon position) used to generate maximum likelihood trees.
 Maximum likelihood trees were generated using the program [RAxML-NG](https://github.com/amkozlov/raxml-ng) version 0.5.1.

 Basic command used to generate maximum likelihood trees using RAxML-NG: